jessieffff/brandeis_class_hub/README.md

 ### Schema
 <img src="./app/assets/images/schema.png"/>

-### Planned views
+### Views
+- Landing page to introduce the app.
 - Sign up page and login page for users.
-- Calendar home view where users can switch between days, weeks and months.
+- Calendar home view where users can switch between days, weeks and months and view all events.
 - Shared calendar view where users can create a calendar, edit a shared calendar, either shared or not.
 - Event view is built on calendar view, where users can create an event on a calendar.
 Based on the event category, assignment view, holiday view and other events view loads where users can put in detailed information for each event.
+- Calendar list view where users can see all the calendars they created and subscribed to.
+- Event list view where users can see all the events they have in a list.
+- Subscribe form view where users can search for more calendars to subscribe.
+- Search view where users can view the search result of calendars in a list.

 ### List of our dependencies on APIs, gems, libraries and so on
 - gem 'rails', '~> 7.0.4'